-The results of the co-simulation are shown in Figures 12 and 13.
-Comparing Figure 13 to Figure 11, one can evidently observe the capability of the co-simulation in modeling lateral continuity of NAPL plumes.
-Also, comparing Figure 12 to Figure 10 shows that if the geological continuity is not incorporated into the model of source zone, size and lateral extent of the plume may be significantly under-estimated.
+The results of the co-simulation are shown in figures 12 and 13.
+Comparing figure 13 to figure 11, one can evidently observe capability of the co-simulation in modeling lateral continuity of NAPL plumes.
+Also, comparing figure 12 to figure 10 shows if the geological continuity is not incorporated into the model of source zone, size and lateral extent of the plume may be significantly under-estimated.

-The risk maps, developed for contaminant source zone, clearly show the extent of contamination for different risk levels.
+The risk maps, developed for contaminant source zone, clearly show extent of contamination for different risk levels.
 These are valuable tools for sample optimization purposes, whenever additional sampling is required.
-Including other controlling factors, such as groundwater fluctuations, as secondary variables can also enhance the model's prediction capability.
-The risk maps and likelihood maps can also be used in conjunction with other design factors to increase the effectiveness of active remediation schemes to reduce the overall cost of remediation projects.
+Including other controlling factors, such as groundwater fluctuations, as secondary variables can also enhance prediction capability.
+The risk maps and likelihood maps can also be used in conjunction with other design factors to increase effectiveness of active remediation schemes to reduce the overall cost of remediation projects.